gregorriegler/gregorriegler.github.io/_posts/2025-07-12-augmented-coding-pattern-language.md

 This is a lot of valuable feedback you receive just for a single character.
 Guide the agent which starter symbol to use.

-### 🪃 Boomerang / SubTask
+### 🪃 Subagent / Subtask / Boomerang
 **Pattern:** *Context engineering via delegation.*

-A SubTask is when the Agent starts its next context at a specific step in the process, often to reduce the size of the context window.
+A Subagent is when the Agent starts another fresh context at a specific step in the process, often to reduce the size of the context window.
 Necessary information is passed through [Cross-Context Memory](#-cross-context-memory) or prompt.
-Once completed, the SubTask summarizes its result and returns it to the initiator.
+Once completed, the Subagent summarizes its result and returns it to the initiator.

 ### ⛓️ Taskchain
 **Pattern:** *Link SubTasks together.*

-A Taskchain is a series of [SubTasks](#-boomerang--subtask) that call one another in sequence.
+A Taskchain is a series of [SubTasks](#-subagent--subtask--boomerang) that call one another in sequence.
 Each task hands off to the next, forming a chain of autonomous steps that proceed without user intervention.
 This leads to a long list of summaries in the end, as all Tasks close only then.

 ### 🔁 Loop
 **Pattern:** *Keep going.*